Spacetime dynamics of spinning particles - exact electromagnetic analogies: Beyond pole-dipole --- the torque on the spinning particle

-In the gravitational case, there is also a net force $F_{G}^{\alpha}$ on the body, cf. Eq.~(\ref{tab:Analogy}.1b) of Table \ref{tab:Analogy}, causing it to gain kinetic energy at a rate $\mathcal{P}_{{\rm trans}}=F_{G}^{i}v_{i}$.
-But no torque is exerted on it; up to quadrupole order we have: (i.e., the spin vector of the spinning spherical mass is Fermi-Walker transported) implying also $\Omega=\mbox{constant}$.
-This is consistent with the constancy of the proper mass (and the fact that $F_{G}^{\alpha}$ is spatial, meaning that no work done by induction), because since there is no torque, the kinetic energy of rotation is constant.
-Thus also the gain in translational kinetic energy is not canceled out by a variation of rotational kinetic energy, and therefore a stationary gravitomagnetic field will do a net rate of work $\mathcal{P}_{{\rm trans}}$ on the particle.
+(i.e., the spin vector of the spinning spherical mass is Fermi-Walker transported), implying $\Omega=\mbox{constant}$.
+This is consistent with the constancy of the proper mass (manifest in the fact that $F_{{\rm G}}^{\alpha}$ is orthogonal to $U^{\alpha}$), because, since there is no torque, the kinetic energy of rotation is constant.
+Thus in this case the gain in translational kinetic energy is not canceled out by a variation of rotational kinetic energy, and therefore a stationary gravitomagnetic field will do a net rate of work $-F_{{\rm G}}^{\alpha}u_{\alpha}=\mathcal{P}_{{\rm trans}}$ on the particle.

-We close this section with a few remarks.
-1) The discussion herein explains the reason why, in the framework of the inertial fields from the 1+3 formalism, the analogy in Eq.~(\ref{eq:Spin3+1}) holds even when the fields are time-varying (while we expected it to break down due to the phenomenon of electromagnetic induction